w3f/Grants-Program/rfps/epassport-zk-validation.md

 * **Estimated Duration:** 3 months (incl. research)
 * **Costs:** 60,000 kUSD

-As the first step, we propose the creation of a working PoC without the use of zero-knowledge proofs taht can be deployed on substrate.
+As the first step, we propose the creation of a working PoC without the use of zero-knowledge proofs that can be deployed on substrate.

 Deliverables:
 - Chain can store the necessary certificates from CSCA